 It may have helped that I embarked on the fast boat on the outward trip as it was a Hydrofoil.

-Therefore the lake has a plentiful stock of freshwater fish to be served up in the many restaurants and markets of the towns along its shores.
+The lake has a plentiful stock of freshwater fish to be served up in the many restaurants and markets of the towns along its shores.
 The Hydrofoil sped up the lake in around two hours which was quick enough for an efficient day-trip

-But it was still leisurely enough to allow plenty of time to absorb the lakeside scenery in all its glory.
+It was still leisurely enough to allow plenty of time to absorb the lakeside scenery in all its glory.
 I stood permanently at the stern of the boat, initially gazing at the dancing plumes of foam that had been thrown together by the twin slipstreams.

 Sailing Away From Bardolino

-I reckoned I could survive the fumes as it isn't everyday I indulge.
+I reckoned I could survive the fumes as it isn't every day I indulge.
 I've cut down to two boats a day with the strong-willed intention of giving up the habit completely.

 And so I was not denied the opportunity to offer a cheerful wave at passengers cruising past on other boats or admire the small flotilla of white-sailed yachts as Sunday sailors enjoyed the warm mid-May weather upon the sparkling waves.

 The land on the south-eastern part of the lake is flat which provides little in the way of outstanding scenery.

 However, it consequently offers miles upon square miles of real estate in which to house the tourist trade and the many attractions, communications and amenities necessary to service the industry.